django-cas-ng/django-cas-ng/README.rst

 Contributions are welcome!
-If you would like to contribute this project, please feel free to fork and send pull request.
+If you would like to contribute this project, please feel free to fork and send pull request. also welcome to add your name to **Credits** section of this document.
 New code should follow both `PEP8`_ and the `Django coding style`_.

 Credits
 -------